 - Staff is proposing minor text amendments to the existing Policy.
-These amendments are illustrated as strike-though and underlined text under the sections relating to Enterprise Zones and the loan information under Appendix 1: Funding Options. - The amendments are non-substantive in nature and staff is recommending that the text amendments are incorporated in an update to the Policy per official Council action.
+These amendments are illustrated as strike-though and underlined text under the sections relating to Economic Development Partner's roles and Expectations, Enterprise Zones, Development Agreements and Appendix 1: Funding Options. - The amendments are non-substantive in nature and staff is recommending that the text amendments are incorporated in an update to the Policy per official Council action.

-- The Council has the following three alternatives: - Do not approve the amended Policy; - Approve the Policy with additional amendments; or - □ Approve the Policy as presented.
+- □ The Council has the following three alternatives: - Do not approve the amended Policy; - Approve the Policy with additional amendments; or - □ Approve the Policy as presented.